"chess", "chess set", "chess sets", "chess pieces", "chess museum", "schaak", "Schach", "échec", "ajedrez"

 • Box/board 47.0×23.5×6.2

 Russia. ШАХМАТЫ СУВЕНИРНЬІЕ means CHESS SOUVENIR as far as I can decipher.
 It is seen on the cover at front printing and backside label.
-The label, not in very good shape, probably tells much more, and I suspect that "199026" is a production date.
+The label, not in very good shape, probably tells much more.
 Probably is the maker mentioned, at least a styled "63" logo is seen among some other details like Балтийский зав...
-(Baltic zav...) and part of Ленинград (Leningrad).
-There are a lot of numbers too.
+(Baltic zav...) and part of Ленинград (Leningrad) with postcode 199026.
+There are a lot of other numbers too.
+Is 97-34-91 a production date?
 While not perfect we are happy to have the cover, because it is not present most of the time.

 « of 11 »